publicdocs/uscode/assets/md/titles/usc06/us/usc/t6/ch1/schIV/ptB/m__us_usc_t6_s211.md

 >                 “(iv) operations and maintenance; or

 >             “(B) transfer such property or services to the Administrator for necessary activities described in subparagraph (A) related to a new or existing port of entry under the jurisdiction, custody, and control of the Administrator, subject to chapter 33 of title 40, United States Code.
+Such transfer shall not be required for personal property, including furniture, fixtures, and equipment.

 >         “(3) __Consultation and budget.—__